dravidjoseph/School/Stack/README.md

 ##Issues

 1. Makefiles won't work unless you have all the dependencies correct.
 You have to make sure all your `#include` statements are in the right places.

+2. Not so much an issue, but as a note: `Stack.h` only has to include methods that end with the `= 0`; anything else is a suggestion.

+3. Since the operator methods deal with pointers that have been dereferenced, you need to use the . instead of the `->`.